Abillow1/Affordable-Quality-Slime-Project-AQSP-/README.md

 UNAUTHORIZED COPYING, TRANSFERRING OR REPRODUCTION OF THE CONTENTS OF THIS PROJECT, VIA ANY MEDIUM IS STRICTLY PROHIBITED.

 The receipt or possession of the source code and/or any parts thereof does not convey or imply any right to use them for any purpose other than the purpose for which they were provided to you.
+This project is being provided for INFORMAL PURPOSES ONLY.

 The project is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and non infringement.